UK prime minister Johnson and wife expecting another baby -media

-LONDON, July 31 (Reuters) - British Prime Minister Boris Johnson and his wife Carrie are expecting a second baby, British media reported on Saturday.
+LONDON (Reuters) -British Prime Minister Boris Johnson and his wife Carrie are expecting a second baby, British media reported on Saturday.

 Their first child, Wilfred, was born in April last year.